gabrielwoj/misc/stream_layouts/osu_stream_layout/README.md

 a) Right-click on the "Effect Filters" area, and go to "Add" then "Scroll";

-b) Keep the Horizontal Speed value as "0.00", and change the Vertical Speed to "10.00", or a number to your liking;
+b) Keep the Horizontal Speed value as "0.00", and change the Vertical Speed to "10.00";

 c) Enable "Limit Height", and set it to "1080";